TheBossMagnus/Runtime_Toolbox/ReadmeWIP.md

 The features are the same but there are some pros and cons

-> personally  suggest the Gui .exe version
+> I personally  suggest the Gui .exe version